-Over the two years, students will build up their knowledge of business management, learning essential business skills such as developing text documents and spreadsheets, developing and promoting their own business and creating eye catching presentations.
-They will also learn how to organise meetings, coordinate business resources and deliver outstanding customer service, as well as various other business-related subjects.
+Over the two years, students will build up their knowledge of business management, learning essential business skills such as developing text documents and spreadsheets, developing and promoting their own business, and creating eye-catching presentations.

-During Year 11 students will develop their business technology skills and will have access the Microsoft Certification program, which is globally recognised evidence of real world skills, to enhance their skills development.
+During Year 11, students will develop their business technology skills and will have access to the Microsoft Certification program, which is globally recognised evidence of real-world skills, to enhance their skills development.

-These skills developed in Year 11 will then be applied in Year 12 to a variety of business projects.
+These skills developed in Year 11 will then be applied in Year 12 to a variety of business projects, allowing students to demonstrate their competencies in practical settings.